JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 </div>
 ## Extract to MappedSuperclass

 The application is growing and the JPA model is evolving as well.
 Eventually, it became obvious that common attributes should be extracted to `@MappedSuperclass`.
-JPA Buddy provides a useful action to pull attributes up the hierarchy.
+JPA Buddy allows you to extract attributes along with JPA annotations to MappedSuperclass and build a well-designed entities hierarchy.

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/BAmwdEbj8LQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>